CORE Builder Group

 How long does the restoration scope take?

-A typical condominium recertification restoration runs 90 to 180 days from mobilization to final punch.
+A typical condominium recertification or post-milestone restoration runs 90 to 180 days from mobilization to final punch.
 The variables are occupancy, access, and scope depth.
 CORE Builder Group commits to a fixed schedule once the scope is finalized with the engineer of record.

 § Start now